This is my professional profile with descriptions and links to my work and publications.

 External to Vanderbilt, I am an Affiliated Scientist of the International Center for Surgical Safety where I study the ethics of "Black Box" Operating Room recording.
 I also serve on the Clinical Transformation Advisory Committee of the Center for Medical Interoperability, a cooperative research and development lab that advocates for healthcare data liquidity.
 Additionally, I am a founding member of the Consortium for Surgical Ethics, a non-profit committed to promoting ethics discourse and scholarship amongst surgeons.
 I am a Fellow of the American College of Surgeons and the Triological Society.

 From an invention and entrepreneurship perspective, I founded ExplORer Surgical in 2015; this company focuses on surgical data and performance and is based on an app I developed while at the University of Chicago that enables surgical teams to more efficiently manage their tools and tasks.
 I served as Chief Medical Officer of ExplORer Surgical until our series A investment round in 2017, and I remain a clinical advisor.
 My most recent lab-based invention is a wearable surgical camera that is in pilot trials and is patent-pending.

 In 2017, I founded DesignWithPatients, a multidisciplinary program that partners patients with experts in design, engineering, medicine, business, and other talents from Vanderbilt and across Nashville.
 Our first event was "LaryHacks" a competition to develop quality-of-life enhancements in partnership with Laryngectomy patients.

 My research and writing has been featured in the Boston Globe and the New York Times.
 I speak regularly on topics of transparency, surgical ethics, data science, head and neck surgery, and operating room efficiency, cost-reduction, and design.
-I have received funding from the National Science Foundation, the American Cancer Society, the Gold Humanism in Medicine Society, the National Institutes of Health, and the Howard Hughes Medical Institute, and I am currently funded by the Greenwall Foundation.
+I have received funding from the National Science Foundation, the American Cancer Society, the Gold Humanism in Medicine Society, the National Institutes of Health, the Howard Hughes Medical Institute, and the Greenwall Foundation.
 My complete list of peer-reviewed medical publications is available via PubMed.

-The views and opinions expressed here are not necessarily those of Vanderbilt University Medical Center, ExplORer Surgical, my other affiliates and/or sponsors, and they may not be used for advertising or product endorsement purposes.
+The views and opinions expressed here are not necessarily those of Vanderbilt University Medical Center, ExplORer Surgical, my other affiliates and/or sponsors, and these views and opinions may not be used for advertising or product endorsement purposes.

 1215 21st Avenue South, Nashville, Tennessee 37212, United States